Analysis | Study shows Trump is a super-spreader — of coronavirus misinformation

-A new study, though, describes one way in which Trump’s coronavirus response has been particularly consistent and impactful: In spreading misinformation.
+A new study, though, describes one way in which Trump’s coronavirus response has been particularly consistent and impactful: in spreading misinformation.

 The study from Cornell University claims to be the first to take a broad look at how misinformation has spread during the pandemic, and the one factor uniting much of it is Trump.